Home

 B. The Second Number

-This SAE size number indicates the oil viscosity rating at an operating temperature of 212oF.
+This SAE number indicates the oil viscosity rating at an operating temperature of 212oF.
 It shows how fast the motor oil thins and is crucial to proper engine lubrication and protection at a high temperature.

 The higher this number is, the better the oil performs at increased ambient temperature.